Evaluating Efficiency and Novelty of LLM-Generated Code for Graph Analysis: Introduction

 \subsection{Related work}

 Recent research has increasingly focused on the efficiency of code generated by large language models (LLMs), moving beyond the traditional emphasis on correctness.
-Huang \emph{et al.}\cite{huang2024effibench} introduced EffiBench, a benchmark that evaluates the runtime and algorithmic complexity of Python code, revealing that syntactically correct code is not always efficient.
-Similarly, Qiu \emph{et al.}\cite{qiu2024efficient} proposed a rigorous benchmark to jointly assess both the correctness and efficiency of LLM-generated Python code.
-Licorish \emph{et al.}\cite{licorish2025comparing} compared human- and LLM-generated code across correctness, efficiency, and maintainability, concluding that current models still fall short of human performance.
-Du \emph{et al.}\cite{du2024mercury} presented Mercury, a broad efficiency benchmark for LLMs across multiple programming tasks, while Niu \emph{et al.}\cite{niu2024evaluating} and Liu \emph{et al.}\cite{liu2024evaluating} examined key challenges and proposed frameworks for measuring efficiency in generated Python code.
+Huang \emph{et al.}\cite{huang2024effibench} introduce EffiBench, a benchmark that evaluates the runtime and algorithmic complexity of Python code, revealing that syntactically correct code is not always efficient.
+Similarly, Qiu \emph{et al.}\cite{qiu2024efficient} propose a rigorous benchmark to jointly assess both the correctness and efficiency of the LLM-generated Python code.
+Licorish \emph{et al.}\cite{licorish2025comparing} compares the human-generated and LLM code in correctness, efficiency, and maintainability, concluding that current models still lack human performance.
+Du \emph{et al.}\cite{du2024mercury} presents Mercury, a broad efficiency benchmark for LLMs across multiple programming tasks, while Niu \emph{et al.}\cite{niu2024evaluating} and Liu \emph{et al.}\cite{liu2024evaluating} examine key challenges and proposed frameworks for measuring efficiency in generated Python code.

-While these studies yield valuable insight for a popular high‑level language, C remains the workhorse of high‑performance computing (HPC) and systems programming.
-Virtually all supercomputing kernels, MPI/OpenMP libraries, operating‑system components, and performance‑critical embedded routines are still written in C (or C‑centric dialects such as CUDA and OpenCL).
-Unlike Python—whose interpreter and dynamic typing add layers of abstraction—C exposes explicit memory management and low‑level control over hardware, so a small inefficiency can translate into orders‑of‑magnitude slowdowns at HPC scale.
-Evaluating LLM output in C therefore probes a harder and more consequential problem: can these models generate code that meets the stringent runtime and memory budgets demanded by real‑time analytics, exascale simulations, and kernel‑level software?
+Although these studies yield valuable information for a popular high‑level language, C remains the workhorse of high‑performance computing (HPC) and system programming.
+Virtually all supercomputing kernels, MPI/OpenMP libraries, operating system components, and performance-critical embedded routines are still written in C (or C‑centric dialects such as C++, CUDA, and OpenCL).
+Unlike Python - whose interpreter and dynamic typing add layers of abstraction - C exposes explicit memory management and low‑level control over hardware, so a small inefficiency can translate into orders‑of‑magnitude slowdowns at HPC scale.
+Evaluating LLM output in C therefore probes a harder and more consequential problem: can these models generate code that meets the stringent runtime, memory, and power budgets demanded by real‑world analytics, exascale simulations, and kernel‑level software?